 The CDN will serve your pages from the nearest location of your visitors.
 The big CDN companies have thousands of servers around the world, and they save a copy of your website.
 So, when users get that copy, the loading time will be reduced significantly, and users will love the browsing speed.

 I recommend MaxCDN for their awesome services and fast servers that make any site loads lightning fast.
-By the way, popular companies and website like, Nissan and Pinterest, are using this service and that’s a proof or trust and professionalism.
+By the way, popular companies and websites like, Nissan and Pinterest, are using this service and that’s a proof of trust and professionalism.

 4. Caching your WordPress pages

 This is only needed when you’re not using WP Engine because they have a custom and advanced caching system.
 That’s why they’ve disabled all the other caching systems, they have the best of the best.

 Anyway, if you’re hosting with other services, and especially, on shared hosting, then, make sure to install the WordPress Super Cache plugin or the W3 Total Cache.